Convert ODT to SQL

 • Version Control: SQL files work perfectly with Git for database versioning

-• Backup Format: Human-readable backup that's easy to restore
+• Backup Format: Human-readable backup that is easy to restore and verify

 Practical Examples